atlassian/react-beautiful-dnd/docs/guides/common-setup-issues.md

 For detectable setup issues we try to log information in the `console` for `development` builds of `react-beautiful-dnd`.
 If things are not working, first thing to do is check your `console`.

+## React version

+Please ensure that you meet our peer dependency version of `React`.
+Your React version needs to be greater than or equal to `16.3.1`.

+If you want to know what React version you are on take a look at your [`package.json`](https://docs.npmjs.com/files/package.json) or use `console.log(React.version)`.

+If you are not sure if your `package.json` version satisfies `16.3.1` have a read of [npm: about semantic versioning](https://docs.npmjs.com/about-semantic-versioning) and try out the [npm sermver calculator](https://semver.npmjs.com/)

 ## No duplicate ids

 `draggableId` and `droppableId` values must be unique for the whole `DragDropContext` and not just a list.